Writing Tests

 The test in the code above will produce an error, it does this with a special error message.
 When there are more different situations, these logs may contain useful information for you.

 Successful completion of a test means that it is not failed or skipped.
-Any function of the T structure will not stop the execution of your test.
-Therefore, you can use ret to stop execution when you skip the test or in case of any failure.
+Any function of the T

-If you call the skip method, you have skipped the test.
-If you perform any action indicating an error, such as calling the errorf or fail methods, set the status of the test to fail.
+method, you have skipped the test.
+If you perform any action indicating an error, such as calling the Errorf

 Test Files

 It is recommended to write test functions in separate files.
 This makes it easier to maintain your code.
-In addition, since your test functions will not be included in the compilations other than your test compilations, your compilation costs will be reduced and you will achieve faster code compilation time and resource usage.
+In addition, since your test functions will not be included in the compilations other than your test compilations, your compilation costs will be reduced and you will achieve faster code compilation time and less resource usage.

 Running Tests

-Just use your usual build command to run the tests.
-Just add test at the beginning.
+at the beginning.
 This indicates that you are compiling your code for testing, and your compiler compiles your code for testing.

 In test compilations, your code does not call the entry point.
 It executes test functions and runs your tests respectively when executed.

-Outputs appear in your test codes such as out or outln calls.
-Panics and built-in assert statements are not caught.
-In other words, in case of any panic, your tests will fail and the program will terminate as in every panic call.
+calls.
+In case of any panic, your tests will fail and the program will terminate as in every panic call.

 For example to test compilation: